-Everything we do comes back to social media in 2020, but that doesn’t mean we should post for the sake of posting.
+Nowadays everything we do comes back to social media, but that doesn’t mean we should post for the sake of posting.
 Here’s what you need to know about becoming a lean, mean posting machine, and cutting the fluff.

 Facebook, Instagram, Twitter, LinkedIn, Quora, Reddit… the list goes on.
 The possibilities are endless on social media for us, our friends and the brands we buy from.
 We’re a far cry from watching ice bucket challenges, the Harlem shuffle and Gareth Southgate x Drake memes, in fact, there’s more noise than ever on Facebook alone.